88th Division (National Revolutionary Army): Second Sino-Japanese War

-On November 5, the Japanese Tenth Army landed at Jinshanwei.
+On 5 November, the Japanese Tenth Army landed at Jinshanwei (金山衛).
 The whole Chinese army began its process on evacuating from Shanghai.
-On November 9, the 36th and 88th divisions finished their redeployment to the east bank of the Qingyang Port (青陽港).
-After cooperating with the Tax Police Corps to repel the enemy on November 14, the division retreated to Nanking.
+On November 9, the 36th and 88th Divisions finished their redeployment to the east bank of the Qingyang Port (青陽港).
+After cooperating with the Tax Police Corps to repel the enemy on November 14, the division withdrew to Nanjing.

-After the battle of Nanking, the 88th Division never recovered its former strength and was of limited significance later in the war.
-In May 1938, the 88th division participated in the Battle of Lanfeng and suffered more than 3,000 killed or wounded and more than 800 missing.
-Divisional commander Long Muhan was executed by a firing squad in Wuhan for retreating from Lanfeng city without order.
-In September, the division participated in the battle of Wuhan as part of the 71st corps of the Fifth Military Front.
-From September 2 until September 11, the 36th and 88th divisions fought in the Battle of Fujin Mountain.
-The Japanese 13th division facing them suffered 1,200 casualties including 300 killed in the battle, and half of its battalion commanders were killed or wounded.
-By the end of the battle, the 36th division had only more than 850 combat soldiers left and was withdrawn from the battlefield while the 88th division suffered casualties exceeding half.
+After the Battle of Nanjing, the 88th Division never recovered its former strength and was of limited significance later in the war.
+In May 1938, the 88th Division participated in the Battle of Lanfeng and suffered more than 3,000 killed or wounded and more than 800 missing.
+Divisional commander Long Muhan was executed by a firing squad in Wuhan for retreating from Lanfeng without order.
+In September, the division participated in the battle of Wuhan as part of the 71st Corps of the Fifth Military Front.
+From September 2 until September 11, the 36th and 88th Divisions fought in the Battle of Fujin Mountain.
+The Japanese 13th Division facing them suffered 1,200 casualties including 300 killed in the battle, and half of its battalion commanders were killed or wounded.
+By the end of the battle, the 36th Division had only approximately 850 combat soldiers left and was withdrawn from the battlefield while the 88th Division suffered casualties exceeding half.
 Subsequently, the 88th division participated in the battle of Shawo (沙窩), and by early October the unit had only 1,430 combat soldiers left.

-In April 1940, the division participated in the battle of Southern Shanxi as part of the 71st corps of the First Military Front, fighting around the Gaoping area before withdrawing for reorganization in May.
-In 1942 the 88th Division was reorganized as part of the Chinese Expeditionary Force (in Burma).
-In early May during the Japanese invasion of Burma, the Japanese army successively occupied Wanding, Mangshi, Zhefang, and Longling in Yunnan Province, marching towards the Nu River (怒江) and could soon threaten Kunming, which would disrupt incoming supplies from the Allies.
-Therefore, Chiang Kai-Shek personally called Song Xilian, commander of the 11th army group, and ordered him to block the enemy's advance.
-On May 5, the Chinese 36th division clashed with the forward units of the Japanese 56th division at Huitong Bridge (惠通橋).
-By May 8, the 36th division had successfully repelled the Japanese troops and stabilized the position at Huitong Bridge.
+In April 1940, the division participated in the Battle of South Shanxi (1940) as part of the 71st Corps which was temporarily assigned to the First Military Front, fighting around the Gaoping area before withdrawing for reorganization in May.
+In 1942, the 88th Division was reorganized as part of the Chinese Expeditionary Force (in Burma).
+In early May during the Japanese invasion of Burma, the Japanese army successively occupied Wanding, Mangshi, Zhefang, and Longling in Yunnan, marching towards the Nu River (怒江) and could soon threaten Kunming, which would disrupt incoming supplies from the Allies.
+Therefore, Chiang Kai-shek personally called Song Xilian, commander of the 11th Group Army, and ordered him to block the enemy's advance.
+On May 5, the 36th Division clashed with the forward units of the Japanese 56th Division at Huitong Bridge (惠通橋).
+By 8 May, the 36th Division had successfully repelled the Japanese troops and stabilized the position at Huitong Bridge.
+The 87th and 88th Divisions and the 2nd Reserve Division of the 71st Corps soon arrived and assembled along the Nu River.